List of Fujitsu image scanners

 Fujitsu manufactures two series of image scanners: ScanSnap for consumers/SOHO, and fi for business (fi includes SP brand).
 Popular ScanSnap models include the S1300, a feature-rich scanner that can scan double-sided color originals, and the S1100, one of the world's smallest scanners.
-By September 2018, ScanSnap had sold more than five million units globally since 2001, and the ScanSnap brand reaches the age of twenty years on July 10, 2021.
+By September 2018, ScanSnap had sold more than five million units globally since 2001, and the ScanSnap brand reached the age of twenty years on July 10, 2021.

 The following is a selection of scanners manufactured under the Fujitsu brand.